flux-iac/tofu-controller/docs/use-tf-controller/configure-plan-options.md

 environment.

 To support extra plan arguments in a typed, validated way, the `Terraform` resource exposes an optional `.spec.plan` block.
-These options apply **only to the plan phase**.
-The apply phase never reads `.spec.plan`, so apply always runs lock-protected.
+These options affect **only how the plan runs**, not what it contains, so they never carry into the apply phase — apply always runs lock-protected.

 ## Disabling the state lock for plans